tofunori/claude-mcp-data-explorer/README.md

 ## Troubleshooting

 1. **Claude doesn't show the MCP server**
-   - Check that Claude Desktop is restarted after setup
-   - Verify the configuration file at `%APPDATA%\\Claude\\claude_desktop_config.json`
+   - Check the configuration file at `%APPDATA%\Claude\claude_desktop_config.json`
+   - It should point to the compiled JavaScript file in the dist directory
+   - Try rebuilding the project with `npm run build`
-   - Enable Developer Mode and check the MCP Log File
+   - Enable Developer Mode and check the MCP Log File (Developer → Open MCP Log File)
-   - Try running the server manually: `npx ts-node --esm src/index.ts`
+   - Use Developer → Reload All MCP Servers to force refresh

 2. **Permission errors reading files**
    - Make sure Claude has access to the CSV file location